IBM-Bluemix-Docs/sap-hana/hana-determine-configuration.md

 | --- | --- | --- | --- |
 | RAID5-C | `/dev/sdc` |   | 7200 |
 |   | `/dev/sdc1` | `/hana/data` | `rest` |

+## VMware
+{: #vmware}

+You are responsible for setting up VMware-related configurations for your server.
+You can choose from three sizes-1 TB (B1.S2.H4100 (VMware)), 2 TB (B1.S2.H4200 (VMware)), and 4 TB (B1.S2.4400 (VMware)).
+For more information on configuring VMware on your SAP-certified {{site.data.keyword.baremetal_short}}, see [Architecture Guidelines and Best Practices for Deployments of SAP HANA on VMware vSphere Architecture and Technical Considerations Guide](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/whitepaper/sap_hana_on_vmware_vsphere_best_practices_guide-white-paper.pdf) (PDF).

 ## Next Steps